readthedocs/ext-theme/docs/phase-ii.rst

   GitHub/etc. We could look into some code changes to update user repositories on load, in which case we'd want to show elements as visually loading while waiting on information back from GitHub/GitLab/Bitbucket APIs.
+* The projects with more recent commits should be first

 Build detail page
 `````````````````